AmmarAbouZor/tui-journal/README.md

 - Create, edit, and delete entries easily.
 - Edit journal content with the built-in editor or use your favourite terminal text editor from withing the app.
 - Add custom tags to the journals and use them in the built-in filter.
+- Fuzzy Finder: Locate your desired journal with lightning-fast speed.
 - Search functions for journals title and content in the built-in filter.
 - Control many journals at once via the multi-select mode
 - Keybindings is a combination of VIM and Emacs motions (VIM for navigation and Emacs for editing texts in edit-mode).